AdnanHodzic/auto-cpufreq/README.md

 ### Update - auto-cpufreq update

-Update to the [latest version](https://github.com/AdnanHodzic/auto-cpufreq/releases) of auto-cpufreq with fixes and resolved bugs.

-    Manually clone auto-cpufreq to the latest release if this mode is not available in your package follow [Installing auto-cpufreq](#installing-auto-cpufreq)
+Update functionality works by cloning auto-cpufreq repo to /home directory of currently logged in user, installing it using [auto-cpufreq-installer](#auto-cpufreq-installer) and performing [auto-cpufreq daemon install](#install---auto-cpufreq-daemon) with [latest version](https://github.com/AdnanHodzic/auto-cpufreq/releases) changes.

-    Update the package by running:

-    `sudo auto-cpufreq --update`
+Update the package by running: `sudo auto-cpufreq --update`

-    This does the equivalent of:
-    * `systemctl stop auto-cpufreq && systemctl disable auto-cpufreq`
-    * Fetching new update and install
-    * `systemctl enable auto-cpufreq`

 ### Remove - auto-cpufreq daemon